 Starting with Windows Vista, you can secure registry keys so that they cannot be changed by unauthorized users.
 The StdRegProv class has the GetSecurityDescriptor and SetSecurityDescriptor methods.
 These methods return and write Win32_SecurityDescriptor objects.

-Windows Server 2003 and Windows XP: The GetSecurityDescriptor and SetSecurityDescriptor methods in the StdRegProv class are not available.
+Windows Server 2003: The GetSecurityDescriptor and SetSecurityDescriptor methods in the StdRegProv class are not available.
 You can call the CheckAccess method in StdRegProv to determine if a user has access to a registry key.

 Starting with Windows Vista, you can secure access to instances of the Win32_Printer class using the GetSecurityDescriptor and SetSecurityDescriptor methods.
 These methods return and write Win32_SecurityDescriptor objects.